-The two Premium Outlet developments under construction in Japan which will add approximately 403,000 square feet of GLA for a total net cost of approximately JPY 23.1 billion, of which our share is approximately JPY 9.2 billion, or \$94.9 million based on applicable Yen:USD exchange rates.
+As of June 30, 2009, the carrying amount of our 40% joint venture investment in the seven Japanese Premium Outlet Centers including all related components of other comprehensive income was \$296.0 million.
+The total net cost of the 403,000 square feet of GLA under construction in Japan is approximately JPY 23.0 billion, of which our share is approximately JPY 9.2 billion, or \$96.3 million based on applicable Yen:USD exchange rates.

-As of March 31, 2009, the carrying amount of our 32.5% joint venture investment in GMI including all related components of other comprehensive income was \$54.1 million.
-Currently, one center is open in Changshu, China and three additional centers are under development.
-The three centers under development will add approximately

-1.5 million square feet of GLA for a total net cost of approximately CNY 1.6 billion, of which our share is approximately CNY 527 million, or \$77.2 million based on applicable CNY:USD exchange rates.
+As of June 30, 2009, the carrying amount of our 32.5% joint venture investment in GMI including all related components of other comprehensive income was \$55.1 million.
+As of June 30, 2009, one center is open in Changshu, China and three additional centers are under development.
+The three centers under development will add approximately 1.5 million square feet of GLA for a total net cost of approximately CNY 1.6 billion, of which our share is approximately CNY 527 million, or \$77.2 million based on applicable CNY:USD exchange rates.

-During 2008, we acquired approximately 16.7 million shares of stock of Liberty International, PLC, or Liberty.
-Liberty operates regional shopping centers and is the owner of other prime retail assets throughout the United Kingdom.
-Liberty is a U.K. FTSE 100 listed company, with shareholders' funds of £4.7 billion and property investments of £8.6 billion, of which its U.K. regional shopping centers comprise 75%.
+During 2008, we acquired approximately 16.7 million shares of stock of Liberty.
+Liberty operates regional shopping centers and is the owner of other prime retail assets throughout the U.K. Liberty is a U.K. FTSE 100 listed company, with shareholders' funds of £4.7 billion and property investments of £8.6 billion, of which its U.K. regional shopping centers comprise 75%.
 Assets of the group under control or joint control amount to £11.0 billion.
 Liberty converted into a U.K. Real Estate Investment Trust (REIT) on January 1, 2007.
-Our interest in Liberty is less than 5% of their shares and is adjusted to their quoted market price, including a related foreign exchange component.
+Our interest in Liberty is less than 7% of their shares and is adjusted to their quoted market price, including a related foreign exchange component.
+During the quarterly period ended June 30, 2009, we recognized a \$140.5 million impairment charge related to this investment as the significance and duration of the decline in fair value below its carrying value was deemed to be other-than-temporary in nature.